Distilling Unitary Operations: A No-Go Theorem and Minimal Realization: Notation and Definitions

+for the corresponding optimal average fidelity.
 It is then evident from the definition that the average fidelity provides a witness of \emph{non-universality}: if a purification protocol yields zero improvement in the average fidelity defined in~\eqref{eq:avg_fidelity}, then the protocol fails to be non-trivially universal.

 Finally, in this work we will primarily focus on the qubit depolarizing channel $\cN_{\gamma}$, defined as $\mathcal{N}_\gamma(\rho)=(1-\gamma)\rho+\gamma I/d$, where $\gamma\in(0,1)$ parametrizes the noise level and $d=2$ is the Hilbert-space dimension.